Why We Hide the Metrics (And Show You Two Things Instead)

 This isn't a limitation — it's the core design decision.

-Those metrics exist in the system.
-They power the recommendations behind the scenes.
+Those metrics power the recommendations behind the scenes.
 But showing them to you doesn't help you make better decisions.
 It makes you second-guess the decisions the system already made.

 When you see a difficulty score of 62 next to a keyword the system recommended, what do you do?
 You Google "what is a good keyword difficulty score," read three conflicting articles, and end up more confused than when you started.

-The alternative: trust that the system already factored in difficulty, volume, competition, and your site's ability to compete — and focus on the answer it gave you.
+The alternative: trust that the system already factored in difficulty, volume, competition, and your site's ability to compete — and focus on the answer.
 Fits your site.
 Good opportunity.
 Move forward.

-If you're the kind of person who genuinely wants to see the raw numbers, you can unhide them.
-But defaults matter.
-And the default is clarity.
+If you genuinely want the raw numbers, you can unhide them.
+But the default is clarity.

 Traditional keyword tools only surface keywords with measurable search volume.
-If nobody (or very few people) is searching for a specific phrase, it won't show up.
+If nobody is searching for a specific phrase, it won't show up.

 But some of the most valuable content you can create targets topics with little or no search volume — yet.
-These are authority-building keywords: topics that establish your expertise in a niche, support your other content, and signal to search engines that you cover a subject thoroughly.
+These are authority-building topics: content that establishes your expertise in a niche, supports your other articles, and signals to search engines that you cover a subject thoroughly.

 A dog trainer writing about "how to teach a nervous rescue dog to walk on a leash" might not see impressive volume numbers.
 But it's exactly the kind of specific, useful content that builds trust with readers and search engines alike.

 SitePerfector surfaces both types: demand-backed keywords (proven search interest) and authority-building keywords (high topical relevance, lower or unknown volume).
-Because a content strategy built only on volume chasing misses half the picture.
+A content strategy built only on volume chasing misses half the picture.

 In SitePerfector, picking a keyword puts it directly into your content pipeline.
-From there, you can generate an outline based on what's already ranking for that topic, write the article (yourself, with AI help, or both), and track how it performs — all in the same system.
+From there, you can generate an outline based on what's already ranking for that topic, write the article, and track how it performs — all in the same system.

-The goal is the shortest possible path from "this is a good keyword" to "this article is live and I can see how it's doing."
+The shortest possible path from "this is worth writing about" to "this article is live and I can see how it's doing."

 Two values, not twenty.
-Decisions, not data.
-And a clear next step instead of a spreadsheet to stare at.
+Answers, not spreadsheets.
+And a clear next step instead of ten columns to stare at.